Why is household hazardous waste a problem?

 According to national estimates, each home contains from three to eight

 gallons of hazardous materials in kitchens, bathrooms, garages, and basements.

-or poisoned by acids, fires, and explosions.
+by acids, fires, and explosions.
 The outcome of improper use and

 handling of household hazardous wastes is the potential contamination of surface

 water, groundwater, and air resulting in exposure to humans.

 dispose of your household toxic trash down the sink, on the ground, down a storm

 drain or in your garbage can.

 How to minimize hazardous waste in your home